-He has developed projects and exhibitions in traditional spaces including galleries and museums as well as non-traditional art venues such as a security guard training school, community centers, churches, restaurants and laundromats.
-Additionally, Hatuey has curated roundtable discussions, film screenings, potlucks and podcasts.
-He has worked at organizations such as the Puerto Rico Public Broadcasting Corporation, The Bronx Museum of the Arts, the Center for Urban Pedagogy, Hostos Community College, and The Laundromat Project, among others.
-Hatuey is co-founder of meta local collaborative.
+Hatuey Ramos-Fermín (pronounced: Ahtway Rahmos Fairmean) (he/him/his/él) is a Dominican-born, Puerto Rican artist based in New York City.
+He has developed projects and exhibitions in traditional spaces including galleries and museums as well as non-traditional art venues such as a security guard training school, community centers, churches, restaurants, and laundromats.
+Additionally, Hatuey has curated round-table discussions, film screenings, potlucks, and podcasts.
+He has worked at organizations such as the Puerto Rico Public Broadcasting Corporation, The Bronx Museum of the Arts, the Center for Urban Pedagogy, The New School, The Laundromat Project, Naturally Occurring Cultural Districts New York, and THE POINT Community Development Corporation among others.
+Hatuey is co-founder of meta local collaborative and Boogie Down Rides.

 His projects have been presented nationally as well as internationally at El Museo del Barrio, apexart, Longwood Art Gallery, Taller Boricua, Andrew Freedman Home, the Root Division Gallery, the Contemporary Art Museum of Puerto Rico, Arsenal de La Puntilla, Open Works Institute, at LP2 Las Palmas Cultural Center, at the Westergasfabriek, among other institutions.
-His work has been reviewed and/or published in the New York Times, Artforum, Public Art Review, City Limits, Edutopia, New York Daily News, among other publications.
+His work has been reviewed and/or published in the New York Times, Artforum, Public Art Review, City Limits, Edutopia, and New York Daily News, among other publications.